lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 2** 6-28.
 This Psalm was sung, it is probable, on the removal of the ark into the City of David.
 Numbers 10.
 It was now that the ark had rest, and the tribes assembled three times a year at Jerusalem, the place that God had chosen.
 The text is a lively description of their worship.

-1\.Offer a few remarks by way of expounding the passage.
+1\.
+Offer a few remarks by way of expounding the passage.

 (a) Israel had their lesser congregations in ordinary every Sabbath day, and their national ones three times a year.
 Their business in all was *to bless God.*